aptypic/Publish-media-content-telegram/README.md

 ## The NASA API
-This project will download photos from NASA APOD,NASA EPIC, SpaceX and will save on local folder.
+This project will download photos from NASA APOD, NASA EPIC, SpaceX and will save on local folder.
+After that, photos are published on telegram channel.

 ## Requirements
 python==3.10.0